snap-one/docs-driverworks-api/source/includes/3_whats_new/_11-WhatsNewin332.md

 **Geolocation Interface**

 A new [interface ][1]has been delivered with O.S.
-3.3.2 to assist Lua drivers in handling the geo location that was retrieved from webservices.
+3.3.2 to assist Lua drivers in handling the geo location that was retrieved from web services.

 **Zigbee Over the Air Firmware Updates**